homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 "I'm sorry," said John.

 "Well, one of the players hit the ball into an unplayable lie and asked his caddy to pick it up.
-The caddy grinned at him and said--"
+The caddy grinned at him and said—"

 Again an interruption, but this time not a laugh.
 John, looking straight at the girl, softly recited: